Smaller post-World War II tract homes, usually entry-level, with a significant number of pre-war homes.

 Lot sizes: Varies but most are 6500-7500 sq.ft., narrow and deep.

 Affordability: Affordability in this part of the Willows is great for Menlo Park, fair for the mid-Peninsula.
 Like Bay Road, price depends much on the home’s proximity to 101.
 Cut-through traffic on the east-west streets (note the speed bumps) and 101 traffic noise keep prices affordable.
 Neighborhoods are pleasant but don’t quite have the charm of “Upper” Willows.

+A mix of smaller pre-war and post-World War II homes, usually entry-level.
 Look here if you want a pretty creekside setting with the convenience of suburban living.

 Boundaries: Woodland between Middlefield and East Palo Alto

 Overview: An eclectic mix of homes strung along San Francisquito Creek, one of the very few local creeks still in its natural setting.
 There’s cut-through traffic on Woodland between University and Willow but the street is narrow and winding, slowing traffic, and speed bumps have recently been installed.
 Some of the finest Palo Alto homes can be seen on the other side of the creek.
 Most Woodland homes are located across the street from the creek but a few sit on the bank.
 It’s my understanding that owners of creek-side homes are responsible for maintaining their embankments, and this can be a very expensive engineering project.
 Expansion or remodeling of these homes may also be subject to the restrictions of a number of agencies above and beyond the city’s.
 Check with the city Building Department at (650) 858-3390.

 Housing stock: Quite varied, since Woodland runs through a number of different tracts and eras.
 Earliest houses were built around 1910 but most date from the ’20s through the ’50s.
 Styles range from simple cabins to large newer homes.